WSBK / Superbike Racing · Workflow guide

 What about extreme lean angle shots where the number disappears?

-At extreme lean (apex corners), the fairing number rotates out of view.
-RaceTagger flags these as low-confidence.
-You review them briefly and decide whether to tag by context or skip — most photographers skip apex-only shots.
+At full lean on a corner apex, the fairing number rotates out of view.
+RaceTagger flags those frames as low-confidence rather than guessing a rider.
+You review them quickly and decide whether to identify the rider by other context or skip the shot — most photographers skip apex-only frames for rider galleries.

 How long does it take to process a full WSBK weekend?